The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 What you should feed them is a high-quality dry food that is suitable for small dogs.

-This will come with the relevant nutrition that they need in order to develop in the correct manner, and that is clearly beneficial for their health.
+This will come with the relevant nutrition that they need to develop in the correct manner, and that is beneficial for their health.

 The difference can have a profound impact on the health of your dog since the cheaper options use pointless ingredients just to add weight to the product, and this is not a good thing to give your dog.